-Today, almost 50 years later, Osprey is a trusted backpack brand worldwide, and a company that actively work to reduce their carbon footprint, whether in energy consumed, materials used or waste mitigated.
+Today, almost 50 years later, Osprey is a trusted backpack brand worldwide and a company that actively works to reduce its carbon footprint, whether in energy consumed, materials used, or waste mitigated.

 Their Anti-Gravity suspension technology is a game-changer that shifts the weight off of your back and disperses it more evenly.